SamyCoder/ALPR-Comp-Vision/customTrained_models/use.md

 reader = easyocr.Reader(['en'], recog_network='custom_model')

 4. Note that we still need easyocr package and remember to name all the 3 files above (.py, .yaml, .pth) same.

+The custom_model.py and custom_model.yaml files are present here.